mongodb/specifications/source/run-command/run-command.rst

        * See the `cursorType` enum defined in the crud specification.
        * @see https://github.com/mongodb/specifications/blob/master/source/crud/crud.rst#read
        *
-       * Identifies the type of cursor this is.
+       * Identifies the type of cursor this is for client side operations timeout to properly apply timeoutMode settings.
        *
        * A tailable cursor can receive empty `nextBatch` arrays in `getMore` responses.
        * However, subsequent `getMore` operations may return documents if new data has become available.